Anya1014CN/Readme/custom_flash_guide.md

     fastboot set_active a

-to switch to slot a,then choose Reboot system now, and enjoy yourself :)
+to switch to slot a,then Reboot system,type:

+    fastboot reboot

+ and enjoy yourself :)

-Late Updated:2022/06/14 00:42 UTC+8
+Late Updated:2022/06/18 00:06 UTC+8